dayton-outar/shillings/docs/EXPERIENCE/performance/OPTIMIZING.CSS.md

   - top: auto
 ```

-Listing 3.5 shows problematic `csscss` output.
+Listing 3.5 above shows problematic `csscss` output.
 Responsive CSS can contain different repeated values in different breakpoints, so combine only what is common across all relevant contexts.

 After DRY cleanup, the stylesheet can shrink another 10%, to 7.42 KB.
 Across the chapter so far, the client CSS has dropped from 18.5 KB to 7.42 KB, roughly a 60% reduction.